-Major changes have swept the world -- and SUNIA -- since this unique organization was formed more than 60 years ago.
-Let's take a look back to learn how this inspiring summer program got started and evolved into an interactive experience that remains relevant to today's students.
+Major changes have swept the world since the Seminar on the United Nations and International Affairs (SUNIA) was formed 66 years ago.
+Let's take a look back and learn how this inspiring summer program got started and evolved into an interactive experience that remains relevant to today's students.

-Our first stop is the year 1952 when Second World War memories were still fresh and the prospect of a global nuclear war was terrifyingly real.
-Teaching students about the United Nations and the role of diplomacy in preserving international peace was the goal of summer camps throughout the country.
-These were launched with the support of the United Nations Association of Canada.
-In Alberta, the Banff International Affairs Summer School welcomed its first students at the Banff Centre, where it would operate until 1974.
-At that time, high school social studies teachers volunteered as counsellors and professors from the University of Alberta served as lecturers.
-While this format proved popular for many years, the exclusive focus on classroom lectures saw registrations gradually dwindle in Alberta, along with other provinces.
+It all began in 1952 when memories of the Second World War were still fresh and the prospect of a nuclear war was terrifyingly real.
+Summer camps aimed at teaching young people about the UN, diplomacy, and peacemaking were established throughout Canada with the support of the United Nations Association of Canada.
+In the province of Alberta, the Banff International Affairs Summer School welcomed its first students.
+High school social studies teachers volunteered as counsellors and professors from the University of Alberta served as lecturers.
+While this format proved popular for many years, the exclusive focus on classroom lectures saw participants gradually dwindle in Alberta, along with other provinces.

-Let's jump ahead to 1972 when the program's survival was at stake and a group of counsellors who still believed in its value made revolutionary changes.
-This group, under Director Glen Rollans, was drawn from recent program participants who recognized that change was essential to attract new students.
-They charted an independent course for the organization that allowed the program to explore a broader and more appealing range of issues and topics related to international affairs and development.
+By 1972, the survival of the program was at stake and a group of counsellors who still believed in its value charted an independent course for the organization that allowed the program to explore a broader and more appealing range of issues and topics related to international affairs and development.

-Today, long after all the other programs have shut down, SUNIA continues to be a beacon for high school students who want to expand their world view, meet people who share their interest in global affairs, and enjoy a wonderful week in the mountains.
+Today, SUNIA continues to be a go-to for high school students who want to expand their worldview, meet people who share their interest in global affairs, and enjoy a wonderful week in the mountains.
 Volunteer counsellors, who are all recent program participants, bring new energy and ideas to the organization each year.
-As an independent, volunteer-run, non-profit organization with no religious or political affiliations, SUNIA is able to tackle a wide range of international issues through lectures, special presentations, small group discussion groups, and most importantly, interactive simulations.
+As an independent, volunteer-run, non-profit organization with no religious or political affiliations, SUNIA is able to tackle a wide range of international issues through special presentations, small group discussion groups, and hands-on interactive simulations.

-Over the last 64 years, thousands of students from across Alberta, Canada, and the world have enjoyed the unique, interactive, and cutting edge SUNIA experience.
-Register today to become part of the SUNIA legacy.
+Over the last 66 years, thousands of students from across Canada and around the world have enjoyed the uniquely interactive and eye-opening SUNIA experience.
+Register today to become apart of the SUNIA legacy.